-“Official” communities like schools are of course bound by the existing legal framework of the Equality Act, as discussed above, as well as the various policies produced by the Department for Education and by regulatory bodies like Ofsted.
-Nevertheless, there seems to be some resistance to creating specific types of internal policies around their understanding of what it means to be a single-sex space or to making such policies too prescriptive.
+In their decisions around who should form part of a school community, schools are of course bound both by the legal requirement of the Equality Act, as well as the policies produced by the Department for Education and by regulatory bodies like Ofsted.
+Beyond these official frameworks, there seems to be some resistance to creating internal policies that provide a clear definition of how the school defines its single-sex status, e.g. whether this only includes only cisgender students or also includes trans or non-binary students, or to providing general guidelines on the inclusion or accommodation (or the decision to not offer either) of trans and non-binary pupils.
 Schools often create their own equalities policies, however.
 In contrast to legal documents, these are framed in fairly loose terms and include less boundary setting than one would find in an equivalent legal document, where key terms are often defined as precisely as possible.
 For instance, Camden School for Girls in North London, which was founded in 1871 and is now a girls’ comprehensive school, has a detailed Equalities Policy that covers all aspects of school governance both inside and outside the classroom.
 While this policy addresses both gender equality more broadly and the inclusion of trans staff and students (The Camden School for Girls, 2017: 11), the policy never addresses how its various categories are defined and constructed.
 The reasoning behind this gap is often that schools would rather make decisions on a case-by-case or informal basis, partly in an effort to align with the importance placed on inclusivity and community.
 As expressed by one interviewee from a different single-sex school: “[…] rather than a policy, I think policies can be one size fits all and that's dangerous … so we had … it was more of a statement of intent”.
 This in turn allows for a greater degree of creativity and personalisation that is rarely possible within a formal legal or policy framework.